omer-to/shortest-distance-between-pois/README.md

 # Setup
+Clone the repository, navgiate to the project root, and install dependencies.
+It will compile TypeScript files into JavaScript in `postInstall` hook.

 Navigate to the project root, and run the following command to build the Docker image from the GitLab repository:
 ```sh
 sh scripts/build.sh